-law enforcement is subject to a "reasonableness" test.
-129 Whether a search or seizure is reasonable is "determined by assessing, on the one hand, the degree to which it intrudes upon an individual's privacy and, on the other, the degree to which it is needed for the promotion of legitimate governmental interests."
-130 More generally, the Fourth Amendment guarantees privacy, dignity, and protects against arbitrary and invasive acts by officers of the Government.
-131 These concepts capture the idea of necessity and proportionality in Union law.
+require a court-ordered warrant upon a showing of "probable cause".
+In the few specifically established and exceptional cases where the warrant requirement does not apply 182, law enforcement is subject to a "reasonableness" test.
+183 Whether a search or seizure is reasonable is "determined by assessing, on the one hand, the degree to which it intrudes upon an individual's privacy and, on the other, the degree to which it is needed for the promotion of legitimate governmental interests."
+More generally, the Fourth Amendment guarantees privacy, dignity, and protects against arbitrary and invasive acts by officers of the Government.
+These concepts capture the idea of necessity and proportionality in Union law.
+Once law enforcement no longer has a need to use the seized items as evidence, they should be returned.

-- (108) While the protection under the Fourth Amendment does not extend to non-U.S. persons that are not resident in the United State, the latter nevertheless benefit indirectly through the protection afforded to the U.S. companies holding the personal data and who are the recipients of law enforcement requests.
-Further protections are provided by special statutory authorities, as well as the Department of Justice Guidelines which limit law enforcement access to data on grounds equivalent to necessity and proportionality (e.g. by requiring that the FBI use the least intrusive investigative methods feasible, taking into account the effect on privacy and civil liberties).
+- (127) While the Fourth Amendment right does not extend to non-U.S. persons that are not resident in the United States, the latter nevertheless benefit indirectly from its protections, given that the personal data are held by U.S. companies with the effect that law enforcement authorities in any event have to seek judicial authorisation (or at least respect the reasonableness requirement).
+Further protections are provided by special statutory authorities, as well as the Department of Justice Guidelines, which limit law enforcement access to data on grounds equivalent to necessity and proportionality (e.g. by requiring that the FBI use the least intrusive investigative methods feasible, taking into account the effect on privacy and civil liberties).
 According to the representations made by the U.S. government, the same or higher protections apply to law enforcement investigations at State level (with respect to investigations carried out under State laws).
-133 - (109) Although a prior judicial authorisation by a court or grand jury (an investigate arm of the court impanelled by a judge or magistrate) is not required in all cases 134, administrative subpoenas are limited to specific cases and will be subject to independent judicial review at least where the government seeks enforcement in court.
-135 - (110) The same applies for the use of administrative subpoenas for public interest purposes.
-In addition, according to the representations from the U.S. government, similar substantive limitations apply in that agencies may only seek access to data that is relevant to matters falling with their scope of authority and have to respect the standard of reasonableness. - (111) The Commission therefore concludes that there are rules in place in the United States designed to limit any interference for law enforcement or other public interest purposes with the fundamental rights of the persons whose personal data are transferred from the Union to the United States under the EU-U.S. Privacy Shield to what is strictly necessary to achieve the legitimate objective in question, and that ensure effective legal protection against such interference.
+189 - (128) Although a prior judicial authorisation by a court or grand jury (an investigate arm of the court impanelled by a judge or magistrate) is not required in all cases administrative subpoenas are limited to specific cases and will be subject to